0xsyr0/dittobytes/README.md

 There is currently one known limitation in the use of Dittobytes.

 * LLVM cannot inline compile `float`'s and `double`'s, causing them to end up in the `.rodata` segment.
-As a result, these types only work in full executables and not in the shellcode.
+As a result, these types do not work when compiled with Dittobytes.

 ## 🀄 Issues & requests